rtrader58/AZ-700T00-Designing-and-Implementing-Microsft-Azure-Networking-Solutions/Module 04 Errata.md

 ### Exercise: Create a Traffic Manager profile using the Azure portal

 Task 1: Create the web apps <br>
-Step 2 and step 7: Unique default hostname (preview) on - Slide the bar to the right <br>
+Step 2 and step 7: Unique default hostname (preview) on - Slide the bar to the left <br>